 A founding principle of the Green Horse Society was that no government funding would be sought to support its activities.
 At that time, the reason for this approach was based on concerns about the survival of the Sable Island Station (owned and operated by the Meteorological Service of Canada until 2013 when the island was designated a national park reserve).
 The Green Horse Society was established during the decade when the future of the Sable Island Station and its essential roles on the island were under threat due to extensive budget cuts undertaken by the federal government, a process that began in the mid-1990s with Program Review.
 The FGHS worked closely with the Ecology Action Centre in the effort to maintain the human presence on the island.
 Given the FGHS’s concern about the proposed closure of the station, it would have been inconsistent for the organization to access federal grant programs and other government funding opportunities while the future of the island was in jeopardy due to fiscal restraints.
 The FGHS contended that if there was any spare cash in the system, it should have been spent on the station, not on Sable-related NGOs.

 With private sponsorship and a high level of volunteerism, the FGHS has been able to conduct and/or collaborate on a wide range of projects.
-Listed below (in chronological order) are 13 peer-reviewed publications reporting the results of some of the work supported by the Friends of the Green Horse Society.
+Listed below (in chronological order) are 16 peer-reviewed publications reporting the results of some of the work supported by the Friends of the Green Horse Society.
 Most of these projects were initiated by the FGHS, and the FGHS contributed funding and/or logistical support to all, as well as personnel and expertise.
+Publication of some of these papers was completed by the Sable Island Institute (Zoe Lucas) and collaborators.

 New records of mites (Arachnida: Acari) from Sable Island, Nova Scotia, Canada.
 Majka, Behan-Pelletier, Bajerlein, Błoszyk, Krantz, Lucas, OConnor & Smith, 2007.